MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch4.md

 1. Right click on your hierarchy and select, “create empty.”
 This creates an empty game object.
 Rename it to “3DObjectCollection.”
 This is where we will put all of our 3D Objects.
 Make sure the collection’s positioning is set at x = 0, y = 0, and z = 0.

+TODO: replace screenshot with version where "effects" is not highlighted, but "create empty" is

 ![Lesson4 Chapter1 Step1im](images/Lesson4_Chapter1_step1im.PNG)

 2. Import BaseModule Assets Using the same instructions to import custom packages outlined in [Lesson1](mrlearning-base-ch1.md).
 The BaseModule assets include 3D modules and other useful scripts that will be used throughout this tutorial.
 The BaseModule unity package can be found here: